-The Governmental Accounting Standards Board has issued statements that will become effective in 2018.
+The Governmental Accounting Standards Board has issued statements that will become effective in 2019.
 The statements address:

+- Certain asset retirement obligations;

-- Split-interest agreements;
+- Fiduciary activities;

-- Various practice issues (Omnibus); and
+- Various practice issues (Omnibus);

-- Certain debt extinguishment issues.
+- Certain debt extinguishment issues; and

+- Leases.

-The Library District is currently evaluating the effects that these statements will have on its 2018 financial statements.
+The Library District is currently evaluating the effects that these statements will have on its 2019 financial statements.